Cyccc22002/cyccc22002.github.io/_tabs/about.md

 S3: Provide operations oversight, duty rosters etc.

-S4: Identify classrooms supply shortfalls and provide to ies and
+S4: Identify classrooms supply shortfalls.

 S6: Identify classroom IT that is inoperable so CTB S6 can address.
 Assist classmates with IT issues as appropriate.